vasanth-asokan/vasanth-asokan.github.io/README.md

     I've worked with a number of people in a variety of roles.
 As references, I can provide the names of engineering managers and directors, product directors, product and program managers, individual contributors and designers, HR professionals and others.

+6. **Backend or frontend?**

+    I've typically cared more about the impact versus the methods to achieve the impact.
+That said, I've always enjoyed being a generalist and have managed full stack teams.
+I've worked on both frontend and backend systems.
+My deeper strength is more on backend engineering, but I ultimately care about the usability of products and have a passion for the last mile user experience.

 ## Artifacts from Work Experience

 Here are a few artifacts from various roles in my career.
 I've also listed artifacts produced by _members of teams I led_ in order to provide insight into the nature of work on a specific team.
 Full credits go to respective individuals for the actual artifact.